Latest News

 The war in Iran will accelerate China's switch to electric trucks over diesel

-According to CVWorld.cn, the data provider, new-energy heavy trucks, which are mostly electrical, started this year with a similar boom.
-Sales grew 45% on an annual basis to 44,000 units, accounting for over a quarter, compared to less than 20% of sales one year ago.
+According to CVWorld.cn, new-energy heavy trucks, which are mainly electric, started this year with a similar boom.
+Sales grew 45% on an annual basis to 44,000 units, accounting for over a quarter of segment sales.

-CVWorld.cn also said that it expects sales of heavy electric vehicles to increase 30% in April, due to a stronger seasonal demand as well as?the increased oil prices.
+CVWorld.cn also said that it expects sales of heavy electric vehicles to increase 30% in April, due to a stronger seasonal demand as well as higher oil prices.

-Electric heavy trucks have a range of about 300 km (186 mi), and are mainly used for short trips between industrial sites or transport hubs.
+Min Ji, a senior analyst at S&P Global Mobility said that the war in China has pushed up fuel prices, and this will lead to accelerated replacement of traditional trucks.
+The company plans to revise its forecasts for electric truck sales by the end of this month.
+Electric heavy trucks have a range of about 300 km (186 mi), and are mainly used for short trips between industrial sites, and transport hubs.
 However, long-distance corridors continue to expand and manufacturers such as Sany now market trucks with a range of up 600 km.
+The rapid introduction of liquefied natural gas and electric trucks has also reversed the decades-long growth of the use of gasoline and diesel in China.

 GL Consulting predicts that diesel consumption will fall by 4.3% in this year, compared to a forecast of 4.1% before the war.
-Rystad Energy forecasts that diesel demand will fall by 5% in this year.
+Rystad Energy forecasts a 5% drop in diesel demand this year.
 This is faster than the 4% decline they predicted before the war.
 It's equivalent to an additional decrease of around 40,000 barrels a day.

-The economics of buying an EV truck are more compelling because the retail diesel prices in China have risen by 27% since the Iran War began on February 28, the highest they've been in four years.
+The economics of buying an EV truck are more compelling because the price of diesel in China has risen 27% since the Iran War began on February 28, the highest it's been in four years.

-In China, electric heavy trucks can cost up to 500,000 yuan (roughly $73,500), while diesel versions are more than 300,000.
-However, buyers will be able to save nearly half of that price with a trade-in program that has been extended from April until the end of the year.
+In China, electric heavy trucks can cost up to 500,000 yuan (about $73,500), and diesel versions more than 300,000.
+But buyers are able to save nearly half of that price with a trade-in program that was extended from April to the end of the year.

 Chen Dong, the Deputy General Manager of Sany, told reporters in April that Sany was already anticipating that the market for electric tractor trucks would increase by 50%, to 250,000 units.